Feliz-SZK/Linux-Decoded/Fix temporary failure in name resolution.md

 ```bash
 systemctl list-unit-files |grep Network
 ```
-## if it's masked then trying to unmask will eventually remove the service from the `/etc/systemd/system directory.
+## if NetworkManager.service is masked then unmasking it will eventually remove the service from the ``/etc/systemd/system`` directory.
-So, It's better not to unamsk it. else installing `network-manager` will fix it.
+**So, It's better not to unamsk it. else installing ``network-manager`` will fix it.**

-## first we gotta access the internet from cmd.line.
+## first we gotta enable the internet access from terminal.
 Type in.
 ```bash
 dhclient Your-Interface-Name
 ```